 From the obvious minuses – the queues.
 This is the reason why we still chose a private clinic.
 In Portugal, the medical staff is qualified, but there are few orderlies, nurses, and other junior specialists.
 Therefore, in public hospitals, people are often in a hurry, and the wards can be overcrowded.
 There is no such thing in private hospitals.

-Now for the good: Children’s medicine in Portugal is completely free, all costs are covered by parents’ taxes.
+Now for the good: Children’s medicine in Portugal is completely free, and all costs are covered by parents’ taxes.
 A child can undergo routine check-ups, he is given all the necessary vaccinations for his age (measles, mumps, rubella, and other standards).
 If you want, you can even go to a consultation on a healthy diet.

 It’s important to understand that there are no perfect countries, and there are pitfalls everywhere.
 But still, in Portugal, Serezha and I managed to realize our dream.
 Now my husband will have his own business in Europe without double taxation, and our children will receive European-type diplomas and be able to work wherever they want.
 I do not know yet, whether I will go back to work as an accountant or devote more time to family and hobbies.
 But I’m sure that in a few years, we will exercise our right to get Portuguese citizenship.
 After all, we don’t have to give up Russian citizenship for the sake of it.

 If anyone is inspired by our Portuguese story, I advise you to fly here on holiday.
 Even if you do not want to stay in Portugal for a long time, a flurry of emotions is guaranteed.
-It really is an insanely beautiful sea and nature, a pleasant climate and incredible old houses.
+It is an insanely beautiful sea and nature, a pleasant climate, and incredible old houses.
 Well, for those who also dream of moving to Europe, we wish you good luck!